Key Takeaways

 spring-boot-starter-data-jpa includes dependencies for Hibernate and Spring Data JPA abstractions.

-mysql-connector-java includes the MySQL database driver for connecting to a datasource.
+mysql-connector-java includes the MySQL database driver needed to connect to your datasource.

-Spring provides abstractions that hide the implementation details of connecting to a MySQL instance.
-Specifying the following in application.properties configures Spring Data JPA to work with the database:
+Spring provides abstractions that simplify the details of connecting to a MySQL instance.
+You configure these aspects in application.properties so Spring Data JPA knows how to work with your database:

 spring.datasource.url=jdbc:mysql://localhost:3306/books_service